maz808/specargs/docs/source/usage.rst

-Aside from :mod:`marshmallow.fields` and dictionaries of :mod:`marshmallow.fields` as shown in the example above, :func:`~specargs.use_response` can also accept a :class:`marshmallow.Schema` class or instance (:ref:`Schemas`), a :class:`specargs.in_poly.InPoly` object (:ref:`Schema Inheritance and Polymorphism`), or a :class:`specargs.oas.Response` (:ref:`Responses`) as its first argument.
+Aside from :mod:`marshmallow.fields` and dictionaries of :mod:`marshmallow.fields` as shown in the example above, :func:`~specargs.use_response` can also accept a :class:`marshmallow.Schema` class or instance (:ref:`Schemas`), a :class:`specargs.in_poly.InPoly` object (:ref:`Schema Inheritance and Polymorphism`), or a :class:`specargs.Response` (:ref:`Responses`) as its first argument.
 This argument determines the contents of the `content` block in the generated OAS structure.

 Adding Empty Responses